 Port requirement for AutoDiscovery service connectivity

 This port configuration ensures that Android devices connecting from Secure Hub for Android can access the Citrix AutoDiscovery Service (ADS) from within the internal network.
-The ability to access the ADS is important when downloading any security updates made available through the ADS.
+You need access to ADS to download security updates made available through the ADS.

 ADS connections might not support your proxy server.
 In this scenario, allow the ADS connection to bypass the proxy server.

 If you want to enable certificate pinning, do the following prerequisites:

 - Collect XenMobile Server and Citrix ADC certificates.
 The certificates must be in PEM format and must be a public certificate and not the private key.

 - Contact Citrix Support and place a request to enable certificate pinning.
 During this process, you are asked for your certificates.

 Certificate pinning requires that devices connect to ADS before the device enrolls.
-This requirement ensures that the latest security information is available to Secure Hub for the environment in which the device is enrolling.
+This requirement ensures that the latest security information is available to Secure Hub.
 For Secure Hub to enroll a device, the device must reach the ADS.
 Therefore, opening up ADS access within the internal network is critical to enabling devices to enroll.

 To allow access to the ADS for Secure Hub for Android, open port 443 for the following FQDN and IP addresses:

 |FQDN||Port||IP and port usage|